 Who conducts the interviews?

-The Alumni Admissions Program (AAP) is a volunteer network of over 6,000 Georgetown alumni who interview undergraduate applicants around the world.
-The AAP is divided into over 200 regional committees and has been interviewing students for over 35 years.
+The Alumni Admissions Program (AAP) is a volunteer network of more than 6,000 Georgetown alumni who interview undergraduate applicants around the world.
+The AAP is divided into more than 200 regional committees and has been interviewing students for longer than 35 years.
 AAP interviewers may be alumni of any school at Georgetown, graduate or undergraduate, and they range in experience from the most recent graduates to alumni of the 1960s.
 They are a dedicated group who are there to help the admissions committee learn more about Georgetown’s applicants as individuals.

 What is the purpose of the interview?